acityinohio/blockcy-slate/source/includes/_tx.md

 - Use a third party library to create your transactions and [push raw transactions](#push-raw-transaction-endpoint)
 - Use our two-endpoint process outlined below, wherein we generate a [TXSkeleton](#txskeleton) based on your input address, output address, and value to transfer.

 In either case, for security reasons, we never take possession of your private keys.
-We do use private keys with our [Microtransaction API](#microtransaction-api), but they are for low-value transactions and we discard them immediately from our servers' memory.

 <aside class="warning">
 Always use HTTPS for creating and pushing transactions.